 Research Implemented by IPA: Yes

 Does contact between groups help resolve conflict?
-In this study, researchers will investigate whether contact between groups can help resolve the endemic farmer-herder conflicts in Nigeria.
-In collaboration with Search for Common Ground, researchers will conduct a randomized evaluation that studies the impact of inter-dialogues between farmers and herders in 96 communities, testing whether contact can reduce conflict even when the underlying conflict is economic in nature.
-The study will additionally investigate the drivers of any effects.
+In this study, researchers investigated whether contact between groups could help resolve the endemic farmer-herder conflicts in Nigeria.
+In collaboration with Search for Common Ground, researchers conducted a randomized evaluation that studied the impact of inter-dialogues between farmers and herders in 96 communities, testing whether contact could reduce conflict even when the underlying conflict was economic in nature.
+The study additionally investigated the drivers of any effects.

 Location: Nigeria